arduino/docs-content/content/hardware/07.opta/opta-family/opta/datasheet/datasheet.md

 - For resistive or slightly inductive loads (AC1 classification), Arduino Opta's *Rated Load* is 2500 VA.
 - For small electromagnetic loads (> 72 VA) (AC15 classification) like power contactors, magnetic solenoid valves, electromagnets and AC single-phase supplies, Arduino Opta's *Rated Load* is 500 VA.
 This value assumes a peak inrush current of approximately 10 times the rated current and keeping it within the maximum peak current.

-For controlling DC loads (DC1 classification), the *Breaking Capacity* or maximum value of DC resistive current that a contact can make, carry and break repeatedly, is 10/4/0.3/0.12A for respectively 24/30/110/220V.
+For controlling DC loads (DC1 classification), the *Breaking Capacity* or maximum value of DC resistive current that a contact can make, carry and break repeatedly, is 10/4/0.3/0.12 A for respectively 24/30/110/220 V.

 In the case of the minimum switching load parameters, the minimum values of power, voltage and current that the relays can reliably switch, are 300 mW/ 5V / 5mA.
 This implies that with 5V the current must be at least 60mA, with 24V, it must be at least 12.5mA, and with 5mA the voltage must be at least 60V.